damballa/parkour/doc/namespaces.md

 local collections to these local sinks, producing the same output as when running a job.
 This simplifies the creation of test fixtures, etc.

+The `parkour.io.dval` namespace provides a value-oriented interface for interacting with the Hadoop distributed cache.
+It is described in detail in the documentation for [distributed values][dvals].

 Most of the remaining namespaces provide pre-built dseq and dsink implementations for common input and output formats: